ChicoState/ux-SoundCircle/phaseIII/README.md

 * By assessing clarity, this question helped identify areas where the purpose or functionality of the application could be communicated more effectively.

 *“Were there any tasks that you found particularly difficult or confusing to accomplish?
 Why?”*
-* This question allowed participants to highlight specific usability issues and guiding future targeted design improvements.
+* This question allowed participants to highlight specific usability issues and guide future targeted design improvements.

 *“What did you like most about the website?”*
 * Positive feedback from this question helped identify strengths to build upon in future iterations.